-Can my business stop carrying out its contractual obligations due to the coronavirus outbreak?
-Can your suppliers stop carrying out their contractual obligations?
+You will want to think about whether your business can stop carrying out its contractual obligations due to the coronavirus outbreak.
+You might be worried that your suppliers will stop carrying out their contractual obligations.

 The 'force majeure' clause in contracts is meant to cover circumstances, such as the coronavirus outbreak, which are outside anyone’s control.